J-Wheeler849277/santainspace/TLEVEL-2021-22-CodingStandards.md

 ### Smells of bad code.
 Here are some smells that if you see in a code, you can tell that it’s a bad code.<br />
--**Redundant comments,** which comments which explain something obvious.
+- **Redundant comments,** which comments which explain something obvious.
 You are writing code twice and forcing developers to read the code twice.
 For example, this is a redundant comment:<br />
  `print("Final cost:" + total_cost) #Print final cost`<br />
 The comment above is unnecessary and redundant.<br />
 <img src="/image-assests/Wood.jpg" alt="" data-canonical-src="/image-assests/Wood.jpg" width="183" height="233" />

--**Position makers comments**
+- **Position makers comments**
 Some programmers use comments like the one below to mark a position in the source code or to gather a group of function together.
 They are unnecessary and should not be used; they make the source code destructed while it needs to be one piece of code that can be read like a poem.<br />
 <img src="/image-assests/Poem.png" alt="" data-canonical-src="/image-assests/Poem.png" width="251" height="66" />

+- **Commented-out code**
+Commented out code decreases the readability of the code.
+Other programmers who work on the same program will have to read it even if it does not do anything in the program.
+It is ok to comment code temporarily to test and debug the program, but do not leave commented code in the source file.

 ## Conventions and style guide
+This is a fork of PEP 8 -- Style Guide for Python Code.
+If anything is not mentioned here please refer to the pep document:<br />https://www.python.org/dev/peps/pep-0008/
 ### Indentation
 ### Maximum line length
 ### Comments